JuanManuelCurcio/text-classification-cnn-kant-freud/README.md

 ## 📊 Dataset

-- Texts extracted from works by Kant and Freud
+- The dataset consists of Spanish-language excerpts from translated works by Kant and Freud.
-- Preprocessed and cleaned using custom NLP pipeline
+- Texts were extracted from digitized editions and preprocessed using a custom NLP pipeline.
 - Labels: binary classification (Kant / Freud)

 > Note: The raw dataset is not included due to copyright considerations.